 All of these increase the risk of diabetes and heart disease.
 It may be that high insulin levels come before insulin resistance and help cause it.

 If you already have diabetes, why should you know your insulin level?
 Mainly, it helps diagnose what is happening with you.
 Your blood glucose may be high, but how much of the problem is too little insulin?
 How much is insulin resistance?

 A fasting insulin level test is valuable in several situations:

 • Diagnosing prediabetes and metabolic syndrome.
-“Prediabetes” is one result of insulin resistance (IR).
-IR causes high cholesterol, high glucose, and high blood pressure.
-A high level of fasting insulin indicates IR and can encourage a person to make changes to lower it.
+“Prediabetes” is one result of insulin resistance.
+Insulin resistance causes high cholesterol, high glucose, and high blood pressure.
+A high level of fasting insulin indicates insulin resistance and can encourage a person to make changes to lower it.

 • Separating Type 2 from LADA (latent autoimmune diabetes of adults).
 A person with Type 2 might have a normal or even high fasting insulin level.
 A person with LADA is typically low.